SixArm/mast-cell-help/topics/berberine/index.md

-# Berberine supplements
+# Berberine

 Berberine is a compound found in several plants, including goldenseal, barberry, and Oregon grape.
 Berberine is studied for its health benefits.
+Berberine supplements are available.

 **Key points**: